Leading Researcher at the IOM RAS Candidate of Sciences (equiv. Ph.D.) - Philology

 Born on July 27, 1957 in Baku, Azerbaijan.
 In 1979, graduated from Leningrad/St Petersburg State University.

-Dr. Ioannesyan holds a PhD in Iranian linguistics and literature, a senior researcher at the Department of Middle Eastern Studies, the Institute of Oriental Manuscripts of the Russian Academy of Sciences.
+Dr. Ioannesyan holds a PhD in Iranian linguistics and literature, a leading researcher at the Department of Middle Eastern Studies, the Institute of Oriental Manuscripts of the Russian Academy of Sciences.

 Dr. Ioannesyan has taught Afghan-Persian (Dari) and Persian (Farsi) languages, as well as Persian culture, history, and religions at St Petersburg State University and the University of Virginia.
 He has a number of publications on the Herati dialect and Persian dialectology in Russian, English, and Persian, including a monograph, The Herati Dialect of the Dari Language of Modern Afghanistan.